 18 Deandre Baker (5’11 185) Georgia CB-Senior

-The Miami native doesn’t have the length like Greedy Williams but is just the same type of blanket cover corner.
+The Miami native may not be as tall as Greedy Williams. but is the same type of blanket cover corner and has just as much length.
 Baker also has two interceptions on the season.
 LSU didn’t test him much on the outside because they had far greater success running the ball between the tackles.
 Baker is consistent as they come at the cornerback position and is near the top of his class at the position.